 For those of you who will be placed in a homestay, two key words in establishing a positive family experience while in Paris are patience and courtesy.
-An important thing to remember is that you are no longer living either at home or in a dorm but rather as a sort of "paying guest" in someone else's home.
+An important thing to remember is that you are no longer living either at home or in a dorm but rather as a sort of "paying guest" in someone else's home, which can be a shock to some people, but also allows you considerable independence during your stay.
 As a guest, you should be prepared to change and adapt to your family's schedule and situation.
 Most French families do not permit "raiding the refrigerator" between meals.
 Many will not allow overnight guests; some may not wish you to have guests of the opposite sex in your room at all.
 You should be sure and discuss with your family its "house rules" and then be prepared to abide by them.
 Bringing a gift for your host family, perhaps something from your hometown in the U.S., is a great conversation opener-a way for them to get to know more about you and where you are from.